cabalism/updo/README.md

 something like `List Text` is not possible within it but there is great interop with Haskell so this can be done there.

-The dhall executable comes with a `format` command[^format-lsp].
-We use its `text` command to write cabal and stack projects using [dhall text templating](https://www.haskellforall.com/2017/06/dhall-is-now-template-engine.html).
+The `dhall` executable comes with a `format` command[^format-lsp].
+This helps in the maintenance of the various `.dhall` files.

+We use dhall's `text` command to write cabal and stack projects using [dhall text templating](https://www.haskellforall.com/2017/06/dhall-is-now-template-engine.html).

 [^format-lsp]: Formatting is also available with the